kshitijaChilbule1/React-Restaurant-Aggregator-and-Food-Delivery-Website/README.md

-#### In this project, we have fetched data dynamically into react component.
-Our data is displayed in the form of card in this project.
-To get the information of exact card we have applied a filter operation on this project.
+In this project, data is fetched dynamically from API.
+We have performed filter operation on the data.